A

 ACPO

 Association of Chief Police Officers.
-The ACPO leads and coordinates the direction and
+The ACPO leads and coordinates the direction and development of the police service in England, Wales and Northern Ireland.

 ADA